fnl/medic/README.rst

   - made the use of ``--pmid-lists`` for ``delete`` and ``write`` implicit
   - added instructions to bootstrap the tables in a PostgreSQL DB
   - minor improvements to this manual
-2.0.1
+  - fixed a bug when inserting/updating from MEDLINE XML files 2.0.1
   - fixed a bug that lead to skipping of abstracts (thanks to Chris Roeder for detecting the issue) 2.0.0